MarkBind/markbind/docs/userGuide/deployingTheSite.md

 Read the [action documentation](https://github.com/MarkBind/markbind-action#readme) to understand the various configuration options.
 </box>

-For more information on customizing your workflow file to fit your specific needs, you may refer to the [Github Action Docs](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions).
+For more information on customizing your workflow file to fit your specific needs, you may refer to the [GitHub Action Docs](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions).

 </panel>